DucksDontDev/surf-bot/README.md

 I AM NOT RESPONSIBLE FOR ANY BANS, NOR DO YOU HAVE PERMISSION TO SELL THIS OPEN SOURCE TOOL, THIS WAS MADE ENTIRELY FOR A GOOD CAUSE!!
 DO NOT RUIN IT BY USING IT AS AN UNFAIR ADVANTAGE AKA COMP SURF**

 - Vac undected since 2017
-- Removed source code due to abuse :/
+- Removed source code due to recent abuse :/